MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-5.md

 When creating a [Service Principal](./azure-cli-sp-tutorial-1.md), you can choose the either password-based or certificate based-authentication.
 This article details how you can use an existing **certificate** with the service principal to access the Azure Container Registry.

+## Why use certificate-based authentication?

+We recommend using certificate-based authentication due to the security considerations that password authentication has.
+Certificate-based authentication enables you to adopt a phishing resistant authentication, by using [conditional access policies](https://learn.microsoft.com/en-us/azure/active-directory/conditional-access/overview), which better protects the user's assets.

+To learn more about why and how certificate based authentication is more secure, see [Azure Active Directory certificate based authentication concepts](https://learn.microsoft.com/en-us/azure/active-directory/authentication/concept-certificate-based-authentication).

 ## How do I add certificates to a Service Principal?

 We recommend you use Azure CLI to perform certificate-based authentication, however there is also a way to manually assign an existing certificate to a service principal through the Azure portal: